CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFormingVSC/index.md

 ## Context

 Voltage Source Converters (VSC) are widely used in power systems for a variety of applications, such as wind and photovoltaic generation, High Voltage Direct Current (HVDC) transmission, and Flexible AC Transmission Systems (FACTS).
 The model described here is a detailed Electromagnetic Transient (EMT) model of a grid-forming VSC, which is a type of VSC that, compared to the Grid Following (which follows the grid rotation) are capable of imposing a determined angle and frequency.
-This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying the fast-dynamics of the VSC and its interaction with the grid.
+This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), is useful for studying the fast-dynamics of the VSC and its interaction with the grid.

 ## Model use, assumptions, validity domain and limitations

 The model use is to perform EMT studies involving Grid Forming VSCs.
-The model is valid for the study of the fast dynamics of the VSC and its interaction with the grid.
+It is valid for the study of the fast dynamics of the VSC and its interaction with the grid.
 The model is based on the following assumptions:

 * The system is balanced and sinusoidal.
 * The VSC is represented by three equivalent voltage sources.
-* Frequency and angle reference are obtained using a reference frequency and an active power droop control in order to provide grid support.
+* Frequency and angle reference are obtained using a reference frequency and a synchronization loop, which can be a virtual synchronous machine or a droop control.
 * The voltage setpoint is obtained from the reactive power droop control.
 * The Voltage Controller provides a current reference from a voltage reference.
 * The Current Controller provides the converter voltage.
+* Calculations of power have been done following the instantaneous power theory [[2]](#2).

 The model is valid for high-frequency phenomena studies, such as short-circuit calculations, energization studies, switching transients, traveling waves or lightning events.
 Lower frequency studies can be performed, but since there is a limitation over the time-step size due to convergence issues (it has to be a couple of orders of magnitude smaller than the lowest time-constant of all the controllers), they are much slower than using a phasor-based model.
 The model is not valid for harmonic studies, since it does not consider the switching process, and the output voltage is considered to be sinusoidal.